Nilambur Pattulsavam or Nilambur Patulsav

 Nilambur Kovilakom

 Kovilakom bears testimony to Kerala’s architectural heritage.
-Nilambur Kovilakom refers to the royal residences of the rulers of Zamorin, who were reigned Malabar in the bygone era.
-These architectural wonders are known for its grand frescoes and artistic wood work which are prefect blend of creativity and Vastu Shastra.
+Nilambur Kovilakom refers to the royal residences of the rulers of Zamorin, who reigned Malabar in the bygone era.
+These architectural wonders are known for their grand frescoes and artistic wood work which are the perfect blend of creativity and Vastu Shastra.
 The royal family of Nilambur Kovilakom were the rulers who took care of the land and collected the food tax for the Zamorins.

 Nailambur Pattulsavam